 - A. Each institution shall have an Administrator responsible for the management of the institution.
 In the absence of the Administrator, an alternate with authority to act shall be designated.
 The responsibilities of the Administrator shall include: - 1.
 Keeping the Governing Body fully informed of the conduct of the hospital by submitting periodic written reports or by attending meetings of the Governing Body; - 2.
 Conducting interdepartmental meetings at regular intervals and maintaining minutes of the meetings; - 3.
 Preparing an annual operating budget of anticipated income and expected expenditures; and - 4.
-Preparing a capital expenditure plan for at least a three (3) year period. - B. Policies and procedures shall be provided for the general administration of the institution and for each department, section or service in the facility.
+Preparing a capital expenditure plan for at least a three year period. - B. Policies and procedures shall be provided for the general administration of the institution and for each department, section or service in the facility.
 All policies and procedures for departments or services shall have evidence of ongoing review and/or revision.
-The first page of each manual shall have the annual review date signature of the department supervisor and/or person(s) conducting the review. - C. All medical, surgical, dental, or obstetric care rendered in an institution licensed by the Arkansas Department of Health shall conform to standards acceptable to the American Medical Association and American Dental Association. - D. An accurate daily patient census sheet as of midnight shall be available to the Department at all times - E. The facility shall have visitation policies determined by the Medical Staff, Governing Body and Administration which shall include: - 1.
-Limitation when patient care is hindered or disrupted; - 2.
-Exclusion in the nursery areas, except as provided for in the Pediatric Sibling Visitation Policy in the Appendix; and - 3.
-Development by the Governing Body with advice from the Medical Staff and Infection Control Committee regarding persons under the age of twelve (12) who visit critical care areas of the hospital. - F. Provisions shall be made for safe storage of patients' valuables.
+The first page of each manual shall have the annual review date signature of the department supervisor and/or person(s) conducting the review. - C. All medical, surgical, dental or obstetric care rendered in an institution licensed by the Arkansas Department of Health shall conform to standards acceptable to the American Medical Association and American Dental Association. - D. An accurate daily patient census sheet as of midnight shall be available to the Department at all times. - E. The facility shall have visitation policies determined by the Medical Staff, Governing Body and Administration which shall include: - 1.
+Limitation when patient care is hindered or disrupted; and - 2.
+Development by the Governing Body with advice from the Medical Staff and Infection Control Committee regarding persons under the age of twelve (12). - F. Provisions shall be made for safe storage of patients' valuables.